ghost-coin/GhostVault/README.md

 Once your server is secured, return back here and continue with this guide.

 #############################################################################################
-To start with, any currenty running instances of ghostd will need to be stopped before continuing with this guide.
+To start with, any currently running instances of ghostd will need to be stopped before continuing with this guide.

 Now that there is no instance of ghostd running we can continue.
 Now let's make sure your system is up to date by running: